WolffunService/thetan-world-sdk-docs/README.md

 ```

 ### Step 4
-Inport new ThetanWorld SDK package
+Inport new ThetanWorld SDK package, and restore your ThetanSDKNetworkConfig from backup at step 1

 # Using Guide